 Overview of the agricultural situation in France in a few figures

 The latest agricultural census from the Ministry of Agriculture shows that there are 389,000 farms in France, with a total farmed area of 26.7 million hectares, or nearly 50% of the territory of Metropolitan France!
 On average, a farm consists of an area of 69 hectares.

 As for farmers, it should be noted that 789,000 people have a permanent job on a farm and that almost 58% of farmers or co-operators are over 50 years old.

-French farmers are already adept at connected agriculture: 70% of them say they use professional applications, but these are mostly reduced to consulting the weather or administrative procedures, whereas with smart farming it is possible to implement a real precision agriculture.
+French farmers are already adept at connected agriculture: 70% of them say they use business applications, But most of the time, these are reduced to consulting the weather forecast or dealing with administrative formalities, whereas with smart farming it’s possible to implement real precision farming.

 What are the economic stakes of smart farming?